 1. The tracker looks for a registry entry under HKLM\SOFTWARE\Wow6432Node\Oracle\ (or, on 32-bit systems, HKLM\SOFTWARE\Oracle\).
-On success, this returns the %ORACLE_HOME% path.
+On success, this returns the %ORACLE HOME% path.

 2. The tracker interrogates the Windows Service Control Manager.
-On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database running in that process, and the name of the related Oracle listener.
+On success, this provides the %ORACLE_HOME% path, the System ID (SID) for the database instance running in that process, and the name of the related Oracle listener.

 UNIX-like platforms - Oracle discovery Windows platforms - Oracle discovery 3.
 The tracker examines process listings for matches to ora_smon.
-On success, this provides the \$ORACLE_HOME path and/or the executable ID for the oracle executable, as well as the SID for the running database and the user account running it.
+On success, this provides the \$ORACLE_HOME path and/or the executable ID for the oracle executable, as well as the SID for the running database instance and the user account running it.
+(See also note below.)
 (No step 3 for Windows.)
-4. The tracker examines process listings for tnslsnr.
+4. The tracker examines process listings for tns1snr.
 On success, this provides the \$ORACLE_HOME path, the executable ID for the oracle executable, the name of the related Oracle listener, and the user account running the listener.
 (No step 4 for Windows.)